danigallegdup/danigallegdup/README.md

 <!--
 ![Alt text](img/project.png) -->
-## Daniela Gallegos Dupuis
+## Hi, I am Dani
 ![Alt text](img/grid-snake.svg)

-Hi, I am Dani, a Computer Science student at the University of Victoria.
+ Computer Science student at the University of Victoria.
 Whether it is writing a simple python program to do my homework, collaborating worldwide, or challenging myself with an open-ended school assignment, computer science opened a whole world of possibilities since print("Hello World")

 - [website](https://danigallegdup.github.io/)